Irreversible entropy production, from quantum to classical: Applications

 The behavior of $\dot{\Sigma}_u$ matches exactly what is found in classical sytems [cf. Fig.~\ref{fig:critNESS_Pi_classical_discont}(b)] and can be understood using the phenomenological 2-Gaussian model of Ref.~\cite{Noa2018}.
 Conversely, the behavior of $\dot{\Sigma}_d$ follows the variance of the order parameter, $\langle \delta a^\dagger \delta a\rangle$, where $\delta a = a - \langle a \rangle$.
 This contribution therefore behaves like a susceptibility.
 As it is a direct consequence of quantum fluctuations, it corresponds to an additional contribution to $\dot{\Sigma}$, of pure quantum origin.

 The other model studied in Ref.~\cite{Goes2019} was the driven-dissipative Dicke model, described by a master equation identical to~\eqref{critNESS_Kerr_M}, but with Hamiltonian

 where $S_i$ are macrospin operators of size $S = N/2$.
-The Dicke model describes an optical cavity with mode $a$ and loss $\kappa$ coupled to a non-linear medium, modeled as a macrospin $S$.
-This model has no external drive.
-Instead, the drive stems from the Dicke interaction $(a+a^\dagger) S_x$ which tend to populate the cavity with a finite number of photons.
-The entropy production in this model was also studied experimentally in~\cite{Brunelli2018}, which will be reviewed in Sec.~\ref{sec:exp_brunelli}.
+The Dicke model describes an optical cavity with mode $a$ and loss $\kappa$ coupled to a non-linear medium, modeled as a macrospin $S$. { In this model the driving stems from the Dicke interaction $(a+a^\dagger) S_x$ which is related to the field generating the optical lattice, and whose effect is to populate the cavity with a finite number of photons [cf. Ref.~\cite{Baumann2010} for more details]. } The entropy production of this model was also studied experimentally in~\cite{Brunelli2018}, which will be reviewed in Sec.~\ref{sec:exp_brunelli}.
 The theoretical predictions for this model are shown in Fig.~\ref{fig:critNESS_Pi_dicke}.
 As can be seen, once again $\dot{\Sigma}_u$ behaves exactly like in the classical case [cf. Fig.~\ref{fig:critNESS_Pi_classical}(a)] whereas $\dot{\Sigma}_d$ behaves like a susceptibility and therefore diverges at the critical point.

-The several studies on classical systems have shown that a thorough understanding of the behavior of $\dot{\Sigma}$ across a dissipative transition, yields valuable insights into the underlying non-equilibrium processes involved.
-The results presented here for the Kerr and Dicke models, although still preliminary, indicate that this is also the case for quantum systems.
-Additional studies in this direction could substantially add to our understanding of these processes, for the community working in quantum thermodynamics, as well as that in critical phenomena.